 Necessary Costs.
 There are some costs that are 100% necessary to get started on a Website.
 Such as your Domain (yourbusiness.com or your-organization.org), Hosting and an SSL for your Domain (security).
 A simple way to explain this is a storefront.
 All the signs pointing to your business are like the Domain.
 And the Hosting is like the building itself, where everything happens.
 Lastly your SSL gives your customers a sense of security but at the same time keeps the baddies out.
 You can't have one without the other.
 With that in mind how much do these cost?
 Pretty reasonable.
 Domains start at $15 per year for ‘.com’ domains.
 Hosting starts around $100 per year.
 And SSL starts at Free to $30 per year depending on who you choose for hosting.
 Nothing scary, right?

 Costs to Consider.
 You may be wondering, What about the cost of the website itself?
 That really depends on what your business is looking to accomplish through the site.
 You may want to ask yourself: Does my business just need to get the word out about what my business does?
 Or am I selling a product on my site?
 Or is my business looking to grow?
 With those questions in mind you have a few options.
 (1) "Build it yourself" website. as opposed to (2) Hosting a custom made website.
 Some on a budget go for the first option since most hosting providers have a “Build it yourself” website option.
 Keep this in mind when using any “Build it yourself” websites.
+You get what you pay for.
 While using a “Build it yourself” site has cost advantage and is a little less complicated to work with, it may hinder you when needing to expand.
 Consider first not "how much can I spend on a website" but "where do I see your business in 5, 10, 15 years"!
 For businesses that want to expand, not only fast, and big, don’t even look in the direction of a “Build it yourself” website.
 They hire a Web Designer and Developer to build a website that can be easily expanded in the future.
 On the flip side a small restaurant may only need basic information on their site.
 Is there still an advantage to hiring a Web Designer or Developer?
 Yes!
 A talented Web Designer can go beyond what “Build it yourself” websites offer.
 They can tailor completely to your brand.
 Then your website can fully reflect your business.
 Another advantage is Search Engine Optimization (SEO).
 There's no limits on SEO when you hire a Web Designer or Developer to build your custom website.
 So where do I even begin?

 Where to start.